I divide my life into two parts. Before and After.

 I felt like I could conquer anything life threw at me.

-On the 22nd of October 2009 my life changed abruptly when I was involved in a massive car accident in which I sustained a traumatic brain injury (TBI) and in just three seconds my fight to regain a new sense of normalcy began.
+On the morning of 22nd of October 2009, in just three seconds my fight to keep breathing began.
 (Read more about the accident here.)

-As a brain injury survivor, I now give motivational talks (or educational talks, as I like to think of them) and I try to shed some light on the often heavy topic of traumatic brain injury and brain damage in order to diffuse the distasteful stigma that so often clings to it.
+I decided to try and do something about it and today I give motivational talks to try and shed some light on the often heavy topic in order to diffuse the distasteful stigma that so often clings to it.

 I strive to cultivate understanding in each person I meet which will hopefully lead to compassion, respect and much needed consideration to anyone living with a disability.